UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## =============================

+- plan number-of-levels changes: (Easy=6, Normal=8, Hard=10)
+- Ask jojo, ceroba, Obvi, etc about their opinions on this.

+- Nerf the activations-cap from 40 -> 20

 - Create/add steam-broadcast assets

 - payment for robostreamer

-- Nerf the activations-cap from 40 -> 20
+- Activator-items: They all look too similar

+- There should be a legendary cat:
+catcat: Earns +2 points for every other cat on the board

+Rings: (increase threshold to $20 from $10..?)

 - UI changes in UMG-CORE: Buttons should have a hover effect.